RadAlpaca11/BANTR-portfolio/index.md

 BANTR then analyzes the survey responses and scores all of the possible buddy combinations by matching interests.
 BANTR then outputs a .csv file that is a table of all buddy combinations, sorted by compatibility score.
 This output file is then used by whoever is matching buddies, as a way for them to optimize the matching process.
-**In it's first year, using BANTR reduced the buddy matching process from x hours, to less than 1 hour!**
+**In its first year, using BANTR reduced the buddy matching process from x hours to less than 1 hour!**

 ## Sample student survey